 Hard copies of all the above-listed documents and written comments received can be requested by contacting our Freedom of Information Office at (803) 898-3882.

-During the comment period, a total of ten written and oral comments were received.
-The Department has reviewed each comment and revised the draft permit where appropriate based on the Department's regulatory authority.
+During the comment period, a total of four written comments were received and reviewed.